Dominic Thompson (Shortland Street)

 Dominic "Dom" Thompson is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Shane Cortese from 2003 to 2004.

-Dom arrived as the brother of established character Toni Thompson (Laura Hill) however soon after arrival, was revealed as the half brother of Chris Warner (Michael Galvin).
-Initially appearing as a protagonist, Dom soon developed into a much more sinister character who was key to several high-profile storylines.
-These included his marriage to Emily Bredican (Sarah Somerville), affair with 16-year-old Delphi Greenlaw (Anna Hutchison), a rivalry with Chris Warner after discovering they were not related, murdering Geoff Greenlaw (Andrew Laing), his controversial return on the shows 3000th episode, his murder of Avril Lucich (Kate Louise-Elliott) and a dramatic conclusion episode in December 2004 that saw Dom die after trying to murder Chris.
+Dom arrived as the brother of established character Toni Thompson (Laura Hill) in a protagonist role that saw him revealed as the half brother of Chris Warner (Michael Galvin).
+However the character of Dom soon underwent a major shift following the revelation his relationship with Chris was fake and taking on a more antagonistic characterisation.
+Central to several key storylines, these included: his marriage to Emily Bredican (Sarah Somerville), affair with 16-year-old Delphi Greenlaw (Anna Hutchison), a rivalry with Chris Warner, murdering Geoff Greenlaw (Andrew Laing), his controversial return on the shows 3000th episode, his murder of Avril Lucich (Kate Louise-Elliott) and a dramatic conclusion episode in December 2004 featuring the characters death.

-Dom's two-year-long stint saw the show receive huge ratings and the period be remembered as a well done and iconic season.
-The character remains mentioned and referred to as a menacing and monumental character who brought the show back its excitement.
+The 2-year duration of Dom and the villain storyline he was involved in, saw high ratings and praise from viewers.
+The character ultimately left an impact on fans of the show, being remembered as "iconic".